Victoria (crater): Exploration

 After arrival at the crater, the rover undertook a partial clockwise circumnavigation.
 The trip took approximately a quarter of the way around the crater.
 The various "bays" and "capes" were named after various landmarks visited by Ferdinand Magellan aboard the ship Victoria.

 The circumnavigation allowed rover drivers to identify possible entry and exit points, create a high resolution topographical map of the crater and test out upgraded drive software.
 The rover investigated the layering on the walls of the various capes and the nature of the dark streaks to the north of the crater.

 Interior

 After a planet-wide dust storm that delayed entry into the crater for six weeks and threatened the survival of both rovers, the rover entered the crater at a point in Duck Bay.
 This was preceded by a test maneuver on sol 1291 to determine slippage and confirm exit strategies, followed by entry on sol 1293.
 During the rover's stay inside the crater, data were collected from rock layers inside the crater and high-resolution imagery was obtained of Cape Verde.

 The rover left the crater interior on sol 1634 (August 29, 2008) after it experienced a current spike similar to the one which preceded the malfunction of twin Spirit's right front wheel.
-After a partial anti-clockwise circumnavigation, the rover set off towards its next major destination, the crater Endeavour.
+After a partial anti-clockwise circumnavigation, the rover set off toward its next major destination, the crater Endeavour.